Friedrich Ernst Ludwig von Fischer

 Friedrich Ernst Ludwig Fischer (20 February 1782, Halberstadt – 17 June 1854) was a Russian botanist, born in the Holy Roman Empire.
 He was director of the St Petersburg botanical garden from 1823 to 1850.
+He was conferred personal nobility by the Tsar Nicholas I in 1833 from which date he went by Friedrich Ernst von Ludwig Fischer.
+The genus Fischeria is named in his honour.